Lawyers who will fight to secure the spousal support you deserve

 - What are the tax implications of alimony payments?

 - Can the amount of spousal support be modified after the divorce judgment is final?

 These and many more questions are answered in a free book provided by our law firm.
 The book, “The Divorce Book: What Every Michigan Married Man or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process.
 No matter your situation, we encourage you to contact our office.
 We will mail you a copy of Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that would be helpful.

 Rehabilitative alimony is designed to help the less financially independent party stabilize his or her finances.
 Often, this money is used for vocational training or the pursuit of an educational degree.
 This type of support is often referred to as “transitional,” as it is temporary in nature.

 - What factors lead to the determination of spousal support?

 The court will examine numerous factors, including the length of the marriage, the age of the parties, the earning potential of the parties, the needs of the parties and the health of the parties.
-Contact our firm for a more exhaustive list (there are 14 factors) and a free copy of Mr. Barberi’s book discussing divorce.
+Contact our firm for a more exhaustive list (there are 14 factors) and a free copy of Mr. Barberi’s book discussing divorce and spousal support considerations.